5 habits of highly responsible credit card users

 3. Plan ahead of time for emergencies

 As mentioned above, credit card companies offer high limits because they want you to spend more and pay more interest.
 However, they are taking on a risk by offering this type of credit to you.
-In order to offset this risk, they will charge higher interest rates and fees than other types of loans.
+To offset this risk, they will charge higher interest rates and fees than other types of loans.
 Plan ahead for big expenses and emergencies, such as a trip to the hospital, car repair, or vacation.
 It’s important to have money set aside so that you aren’t tempted to rack up a huge bill on your credit card and not be able to pay it off in the future, costing you more money.

 4. Check Your Statement Often